real food. real life.

 Everything I know, or seem to know, I've learned myself.
 I ask questions when I'm around good cooks.
 I watch a lot of cooking shows.
 I read a lot of cookbooks.
 I pay attention to how things are made.
 That's it.
 Nothing fancy.

 Sometimes I feel like an odd-ball, looking for ways to make everything myself instead of buying it already made.
 Even if it means screwing up a bunch of batches before figuring it out.
 Essentially spending a ridiculous amount of time in the kitchen and, in some cases, spending more money learning how to do it than it would have cost to just buy the package.
-I love it.
+But I love it.
+And it does pay off.

 Anyway, the honesty in the post all came about because seriously, a couple years ago, I had no idea what Baba Ghanoush was.
 And then, I thought you could only buy it in stores, never make it at home.
 I've thought that with many things.
 Well, as you can guess, not anymore.
 Here's another one of those things, where yes, I spent more money and time figuring out how to make it than it would have cost me to buy it in the store.
 But hey - I controlled the ingredients, I learned something new, I could easily replicate it again and again, and the best part, I found a use for eggplant that most people enjoy. :)